kubedb/docs/docs/guides/redis/scaling/vertical-scaling/overview.md

 8. When it finds a `RedisSentinelOpsRequest` CR, it halts the `RedisSentinel` object which is referred from the `RedisSentinelOpsRequest`.
 So, the `KubeDB` Community operator doesn't perform any operations on the `RedisSentinel` object during the updating process.

-9. After the successful update of the resources of the StatefulSet's replica, the `KubeDB` Enterprise operator updates the `Redis`/`RedisSentinel` object to reflect the updated state.
+9. After the successful update of the resources of the PetSet's replica, the `KubeDB` Enterprise operator updates the `Redis`/`RedisSentinel` object to reflect the updated state.

 10. After successfully updating of `Redis`/`RedisSentinel` object, the `KubeDB` Enterprise operator resumes the `Redis`/`RedisSentinel` object so that the `KubeDB` Community operator can resume its usual operations.